yutingcxiang/i.nvest/README.md

 ## i.nvest

-Create and share your investments.
+A rails-based platform for investors to share their investments.
+Track and share your funds and trades in one place or view other portfolios and top trades for your next investment idea.

-Sign up through the site or using your Google account to begin creating your own investments and to view the top funds chosen by users.
+Sign up through the site or using your Google account to begin.

 ## Installation